NVIDIA/NeMo/docs/source/nlp/information_retrieval.rst

 Sentence-BERT (SBERT) is a modification of the BERT model that is specifically trained to generate semantically meaningful sentence embeddings.
 The model architecture and pre-training process are detailed in the `Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks <https://aclanthology.org/D19-1410.pdf>`__ paper.
-Similar to BERT, Sentence-BERT utilizes a BERT-based architecture, but it is trained using a siamese and triplet network structure to derive fixed-sized sentence embeddings that capture semantic information.
+Similar to BERT, Sentence-BERT utilizes a BERT-based architecture, but it is trained using a Siamese and triplet network structure to derive fixed-sized sentence embeddings that capture semantic information.
 Sentence-BERT is commonly used to generate high-quality sentence embeddings for various downstream natural language processing tasks, such as semantic textual similarity, clustering, and information retrieval

 Data Input for the Sentence-BERT model